FrontenderMagazine/when-using-ids-can-be-a-pain-in-the-class/eng.md

-When using IDs can be a pain in the class...
+When using IDs can be a pain in the class…
 ================================================================================